FC Barcelona: Kits and crest

 The first crest (left) worn by Barça from 1899 to 1910, and second crest (right), designed by Carles Comamala in 1910.

 The club's original crest was a quartered diamond-shaped crest topped by the Crown of Aragon and the bat of King James, and surrounded by two branches, one of a laurel tree and the other a palm.
 The club shared Barcelona's coat of arms, as a demonstration of its identification with the city and a desire to be recognised as one.
 In 1910, the club held a competition among its members to design a new crest.
 The winner was Carles Comamala, who at the time played for the club.
 Comamala's suggestion became the crest that the club wears today, with some minor variations.
 The crest consists of the St George Cross in the upper-left corner with the Catalan flag beside it, and the team colours at the bottom.

 The blue and garnet colours of the shirt were first worn in a match against Hispania in 1900.
 Several competing theories have been put forth for the blue and garnet design of the Barcelona shirt.
 The son of the first president, Arthur Witty, claimed it was the idea of his father as the colours were the same as the Merchant Taylor's School team.
 Another explanation, according to author Toni Strubell, is that the colours are from Robespierre's First Republic.
-In Catalonia the common perception is that the colours were chosen by Joan Gamper and are those of his home team, FC Basel.
+In Catalonia the common perception is that the colours were chosen by Joan Gamper and are those of his home team, Basel.